DESIGN & PRODUCT DEVELOPMENT OF THE MORADABAD BRASSWARE INDUSTRY

 The idea underlying the project was the inherent value of design in the value chain of a product, essential in the products artistic worth and achieving its maximum net value.
 The project explored whether design could be applied to the industry to create conditions which would encourage a sustained competitive edge in the market.
 The project was based on a strong conviction that every form of knowledge is available in India and it is a question of a nodal agency bringing them together.

-innovation, Iron, market, Metal
+India, innovation, Iron, market, Metal